-That’s not always an easy question to answer as local preferences will differ from one area to another.
+It’s not always easy to answer the question about what are the best microgreens to grow because local preferences will differ from one area to another.
 That’s why doing market research before starting to grow microgreens is always recommended.
-Some of the most popular microgreens are mung beans, alfalfa, adzuki beans, peas and sunflowers.
+Some of the most popular microgreens are radishes, peas, broccoli, salad mixes, and sunflowers.
 Of course, if there is a strong local demand for other varieties, that’s what should be grown.

-If the local market demands sprouts, consider broccoli, lettuce, basil, chives, kale, and peas.
+If the local market demands sprouts, consider broccoli, mung bean, lentil, garbanzo, or alfalfa.
 Again, local preferences may be for other types of sprouts, so don’t be afraid to explore other options if there is a local demand.

-As with growing any other types of plants, specific types of microgreens or sprouts may require special treatment to achieve the best end results.
+As with growing any other types of plants, specific types of microgreens or sprouts often require special growing procedures to achieve the best end results.
 Courses offered by Microgreens Farmer to help microgreens farmers get a good start will provide guidelines outlining potential issues with growing greens and discuss possible ways to overcome the issues.

 One of the issues that always concerns potential growers is startup expenses.
-In most cases, it’s relatively easy to start a small-scale growing operation without requiring a huge investment.
-You don’t need tractors or other implements to start growing microgreens, but you will need to provide a hospitable environment for your microgreens or sprouts.
+In most cases, it’s relatively easy to start a small-scale growing operation without requiring a huge investment, and it can be profitable to sell microgreens.
+(10) You don’t need tractors or other implements to start growing microgreens, but you will need to provide a hospitable environment for your microgreens or sprouts.

 Once you’ve developed a reputation as a reliable supplier, it might pay to invest in more equipment that will allow your business to expand.
-Experts at Microgreens Farmer encourage all potential growers to set appropriate budgets during any growth process.
+We encourage all potential growers to set appropriate budgets during any growth process.
 Again, take the time to get advice from experts and learn from their experience.
-It’ll save money, time, and aggravation.
+It’ll save you money, time, and aggravation.

 Don’t Be Afraid to Take That First Step